TheBoxyBear/charttools/docs/FileFormats/midi.md

 - 97  - Not Displayed Percussion
 - 96  - Displayed Percussion
 - 84  - C5 (Highest)
+  - Does not show up correctly in Rock Band Blitz.
 - 83  - B4
 - 82  - Bb4
 - 81  - A4